Teaching Probabilistic Logical Reasoning to Transformers: Training with Probabilistic Constraints

-Inspired by~\cite{NEURIPS2019_cf708fc1}'s work, we utilize constraints during training without changing the model's architecture, facilitating transfer learning of the model to other domains later.
-First, we extract the chains of probabilistic reasoning, including all inferable facts, to generate constraints in the form of Equation~\ref{eqn:constraint1} for each dataset instance resulting in \textbf{Augmented Dataset} -- Examples are at Table~\ref{table:examples}'s bottom.

-Our training objective is to minimize the violation of these constraints.
-We denote the violation from each constraint as $C_i$, a scalar value between 0 and 1, obtained from the left-hand side of Equation~\ref{eqn:constraint1}.
-For training the model, we start with warm-up iterations on the original dataset.
-Then, we continue the training by adding the constraint violation losses from the \textit{Augmented Dataset} to the primary loss.
-As in~\cite{NEURIPS2019_cf708fc1}, we use the dual formulation of the objective as follows,
+\textbf{Training} To generate the constraints for each dataset example, we use the chains of probabilistic reasoning that include the paths of inference for every inferable fact (available in the dataset metadata; see section~\ref{datasetcreation}).
+Examples of these constraints can be found at the bottom of Table~\ref{table:examples}.
+We denote the violation from each constraint as $C_i$, a scalar value that ranges from 0 to 1, that is, the left-hand side of Equation~\ref{eqn:constraint1}.
+Our training objective centers on minimizing the violation of these constraints.
+We initiate the process with warm-up iterations on the original QA task to train the model.
+Following this, we continue the training while adding the constraint violation losses to the primary loss.